felixlopz/hubrise-test-task/content/apps/deliveroo/en/connect-hubrise.md

   description: See how to connect your Deliveroo online store to HubRise.
 Connection is simple.
 Send the link of your Deliveroo page to HubRise and follow a few steps to connect.
 ---

-To connect Deliveroo to HubRise, the Deliveroo team needs to log your HubRise location ID in their back office.
+To connect Deliveroo to HubRise, the Deliveroo team needs to enable HubRise on your account.
-Don't worry, HubRise will take care of this the paperwork for you!

-For more information on how to enable Deliveroo integration with HubRise, check our [FAQ](/apps/deliveroo/faqs/request-deliveroo-api-activation/).
+Don't worry, HubRise will take care of the paperwork for you!
+For more information on how to enable HubRise on your Deliveroo account, check our [FAQ](/apps/deliveroo/faqs/request-deliveroo-api-activation/).

 ## Connect the Deliveroo Bridge to HubRise

 ---

 **IMPORTANT NOTE:** Deliveroo Bridge connects to HubRise at the location level.
-For more information about accounts and locations on HubRise, see the [documentation](https://www.hubrise.com/docs/getting-started/#accounts-and-locations).
+For more information about accounts and locations on HubRise, see the [documentation](/docs/getting-started/#accounts-and-locations).

 ---